14 min read

 The FAR (Federal Acquisition Regulation) is the authority on doing business with federal agencies.
 According to FAR, it is the “codification and publication of uniform policies and procedures for acquisition by all executive agencies.”
 Failure to comply with the regulations set out in the FAR can result in civil and criminal penalties.
 Therefore, having an attorney with experience handling government procurement law issues can help business owners and prospective contractors avoid costly and potentially criminal violations.

-False Claims Act (FCA) and procurement fraud issues are other areas of the law that can come up in government procurement and government contracts.
-Therefore, a clear benefit of having Whitcomb Selinsky, PC attorneys assist you in your government procurement efforts is to avoid misrepresentations that could lead to FCA violations.
+False Claims Act (FCA) and procurement fraud issues are other areas of the law that can come up in federal claims and government contracts.
+Therefore, a clear benefit of having Whitcomb Selinsky, PC attorneys assist you in your contract appeal efforts is to avoid misrepresentations that could lead to FCA violations.

 The False Claims Act assesses penalties for an individual knowingly submitting a false claim to the government.
 The penalties for such actions are steep, and having a knowledgeable attorney on your team can help you avoid these missteps.